 In order to protect the security and working of University network and computer systems, it may be necessary to monitor or log the use of these systems.
 If there are indications of abuse of systems, or that individuals may be using systems in excess of their authority, files, messages and any or all uses of the systems may be intercepted, monitored, recorded, copied, audited, inspected and disclosed to authorised University and law enforcement personnel.

 5. Links to external websites

 This website is not intended for children.
 We neither knowingly solicit nor collect personal information from or about children, nor do we knowingly market our products or services to them.

 If you would like access to the information held about you by Bristol University Press/Policy Press, please contact:

 Should the information we hold about you be incorrect, you can change and update your personal information and you can have your information corrected by contacting us.

-Where requested, we will provide you with a readable copy of the personal data which we keep about you, by contacting us at the address above.
+Where requested, we will provide you with a readable copy of the personal data which we keep about you.
 We may require proof of your identity before supplying you with this information to ensure confidentiality.
 We will provide the information without any charge.

 We allow you to challenge the data we hold about you and where appropriate you may have the data erased, rectified, amended or completed.

 University of Bristol

 BS8 1TH, UK